Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Februari 2026 23.02.56 UTC
+- WIB: Jumat, 13 Februari 2026 00.12.35 UTC
-- WITA: Jumat, 13 Februari 2026 00.02.56 UTC
+- WITA: Jumat, 13 Februari 2026 01.12.35 UTC
-- WIT: Jumat, 13 Februari 2026 01.02.56 UTC
+- WIT: Jumat, 13 Februari 2026 02.12.35 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: friendship
+Kategori: motivational